whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 "Following a leader" happens when people like the leader's directions.
 There is no threat involved.
 For example, the crowds of people who listened to Jesus _followed_ his spiritual leadership without any pressure or coercion because they valued his teachings and service, but they were forced to _obey_ Roman authorities whose leadership they didn't like, because they were threatened with punishment for disobeying.

-So how can a nation have leadership if no one obeys?
-It's simple: they _choose_ the leader whose direction they value, and if that leader begins to disappoint them, they choose a different one.
-As Haudenosaunee man Segwalise said, the leaders are "there by the will of the people and when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]
+How can a nation have leaders if no one obeys?
+It's simple: they _choose_ the leader whose direction they value, and if that leader disappoints them, they choose a different one.
+Oren Lyons of the Haudenosaunee said the leaders are "there by the will of the people and when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]

-Thus people in healthy nations _choose whom to follow, and only follow as long as they value the leader's direction._ This allows them to have strong leaders, but no rulers.
+Thus people in healthy nations _choose whom to follow, and only follow as long as they value the leader's direction._ This accountability allows them to have strong leaders, but no rulers.

 Consider a military setting.
 In unhealthy nations, each soldier is expected to follow orders of commanders who are not accountable to the soldier, or be severely punished.
 Soldiers do not choose which commander or which orders to follow.